Probabilistic Approaches to The Energy Equality in Forced Surface Quasi-Geostrophic Equations: Introduction

 {\bf{Energy equality for the SQG equation.}} Energy conservation of the inviscid SQG equation is related to Onsager's conjecture \cite{Ons49}.
+As previously introduced, there are two types of energy that have physical significance for the SQG equation: the Hamiltonian and the kinetic energy.
 Isett and Vicol proved in \cite{IV15_2d_Onsager} that $\theta \in L^3_t L^3_x$ implies the conservation of the Hamiltonian $\mathcal{H}$.
 For sufficiently regular solutions, the $L^2$-norm (the kinetic energy) is conserved as well.
 Several Besov-type regularity conditions are proposed for weak solutions to guarantee the conservation of the kinetic energy, see \cite{Zho05_energy}, \cite{Cha06_energy}, \cite{WYY23_energy}.
 Dai \cite{Dai17_energy} investigated the kinetic energy equality for viscosity solutions of the super-critical dissipative SQG equation under some regularity conditions.